jj-gagnon/generative_sculpture/README.md

-# Step 10 Left and right z angles and other features
+# Step 11: Independent left and right z-axis angles

 ### Features
 1. The main feature for this step is that I now can control the left or right branch independently.